lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 ## National Human Adipose Tissue Survey (NHATS) (1970-1989)

-This program was conducted between 1970-1989 by the EPA of the United States.
+This program was conducted between 1970-1989 by the EPA of the United States as the main study making up the [National Human Monitoring Program](https://doi.org/10.17226/1787).
 It collected adipose tissue samples from surgeons and medical examiners across the U.S. to monitor the prevalence of lipophilic toxic substances.
 It provided critical baseline data on the body burden of persistent organic pollutants like PCBs and organochlorine pesticides.
 It was **discontinued in 1989** as the focus shifted to the National Health and Nutrition Examination Survey (NHANES) which relies on blood and urine samples (more convenient but missing important tissue data).

 It's important to note that NHATS was not discontinued because it failed scientifically.
 It was discontinued in 1989 largely due to budget cuts and a bureaucratic shift toward 'easier' fluids-based monitoring.